PRITVARMORA/4-digit-hex-password-protected-lock-system/README.md

 # Folder: Development_code
   This folder contains the VHDL file of designing circuit tested on Altera Quartus.
 # Folder: Documentations
-  This folder contains the explanatory documentation for the circuit design.
+  This folder contains the explanatory documentation for the circuit design....